fbpx

 Check this FAQ related to autonomy.

-Most smartphones or tablets have low screen brightness.
-This means that the pilots set the brightness to its maximum, without really having good readability.
-So pilots are used to set brightness to maximum, whatever is the readabitility.
+Most smartphones or tablets have a low screen brightness.
+This means that pilots set the brightness to maximum without really having good readability.
+So pilots are used to setting the brightness to maximum, regardless of the readability.

-With AIR³, you have to see things differently.
-The maximum screen brightness can be very high, higher than really needed.
-Who can do the most can do the least … but the opposite is not true.
+With AIR³ you have to look at things differently.
+The maximum screen brightness can be very high, higher than what is really needed.
+Those who can do the most can do the least… but the opposite is not true.

-First of all, remember that the best readability is obtained by having your look perpendicular to the screen.
-So no need for maximum brightness most of the time.
+First of all, remember that the best readability is when your eyes are perpendicular to the screen.
+So most of the time you do not need maximum brightness.

-Using maximum brightness all the time is like driving a powerful car with full throttle and using the handbrake to slow down most of the time.
+Using maximum brightness all the time is like driving a powerful car at full throttle and using the handbrake to slow down most of the time.

-There are 2 ways to manually increase the brightness when needed with XCTrack Pro: use the on-screen brightness + widget or use one of the available physical buttons.
+With XCTrack Pro, there are 2 ways to manually increase brightness when needed: use the on-screen Brightness + widget or use one of the available physical buttons.

-AIR³ 7.3 has been greatly improved in terms of brightness management, to increase readability and therefore autonomy.
-Read below more details.
-At any time while XCTrack Pro is running, press F1 or the brightness + widget to increase the brightness by 10%.
+AIR³ has been greatly improved in terms of brightness management to improve readability and therefore autonomy.
+See below for more details.

-Once the pilot increases the brightness with F1 or the widget, the brightness level is”Overridden” by XCTrack.
-That overridden brigthness value will be maintained until XCTrack sets backlight to normal intensity.
-XCTrack Pro has a new brightness widget to indicate the current percentage of the brightness.
-Once XCTrack overrides the system brightness, (!) is displayed next to the value.
-If XCTrack can not determine the brightness value, (?) is displayed.
+As soon as the pilot increases the brightness manually (via the widget or a physical button), the brightness level is “overridden” by XCTrack.
+This overridden brightness value will be maintained until XCTrack returns the backlighting to normal intensity.
+XCTrack Pro has a new Brightness widget that displays the current percentage of brightness.
+If XCTrack overrides the system brightness, (!) is displayed next to the value.
+If XCTrack cannot determine the brightness value, (?) is displayed.

-XCTrack Pro shipped with AIR³ has been configured to return to the system brightness level periodically through various events, setting the backlight to normal intensity.
+XCTrack Pro, as shipped with AIR³, has been configured to periodically return to the system brightness level through various events, setting the backlight to normal intensity.

-AIR³ 7.3 has an interesting feature: “Adaptive Brightness” which was not available with AIR³ 7.2.
+AIR³ has an interesting feature: “Adaptive Brightness.
 By activating this Android feature, the system calculates the ideal brightness based on the lighting conditions.
-With strong light environment, the system increases the brightness level.
-In a more shaded environment, the system decreases the brightness level.
+In a bright environment, the system increases the brightness level.
+In a darker environment, the system reduces the brightness level.

-So whenever XCTrack Pro sets the backlight to normal intensity, the brightness level will be calculated by the system and will be modified, mostly reduced, compared with a setting with a all time maximum brightness.
+So whenever XCTrack Pro sets the backlighting to normal intensity, the brightness level is calculated by the system and modified, usually reduced, compared to a setting with maximum brightness.

-In other words, with AIR³ 7.2, we recommend setting the brightness to 60%.
-Whenever you feel the need to increase readability, tap the brightness + widget.
-The brightness will be returned to the value you set on takeoff after one of the events has occurred.
+Without adaptive brightness, we recommend setting the brightness to 60%.
+Whenever you feel the need to increase readability, tap the Brightness + widget.
+The brightness will return to the value you set at startup after one of the events has occurred.

-With AIR³ 7.3 with activation of adaptive brightness (default setting), the system will calculate the best brightness value.
-At any time, you can increase the brightness by pressing F1 or the brightness + widget.
-Once XCTrack sets the backlight to normal intensity, the new value will be determined by the system based on the lighting conditions.
+In AIR³ with adaptive brightness enabled (default), the system calculates the best brightness value.
+You can increase the brightness at any time using the button or the Brightness + widget.
+Once XCTrack sets the backlight to normal intensity, the new value is determined by the system based on the lighting conditions.

 en_USEnglish